A generalisation of the deformation variety: Porous horo-normal surfaces

-In order to organise the positions of strips of triangles we will use the following structure derived from a tetrahedralisation: \begin{defn} If $\mathcal{T}$ is an ideal tetrahedralisation of a manifold $M$, we construct a corresponding {\bf handle decomposition} $\mathcal{T}^\odot$ of $M$ by ``thickening up'' the edges and triangles of $\mathcal{T}$.
+\begin{defn} If $\mathcal{T}$ is an ideal triangulation of a manifold $M$, we construct a corresponding {\bf handle decomposition} $\mathcal{T}^\odot$ of $M$ by ``thickening up'' the edges and triangles of $\mathcal{T}$.
 Each edge $e$ is replaced by a polygonal tubular neighbourhood (or {\bf thick edge}) $e^\odot$, where the number of sides of the polygon is equal to the number of triangles incident to the edge.
 Each triangle $\tri$ is replaced by a triangular prism (or {\bf thick triangle}) $\tri^\odot$ with the rectangular faces coinciding with the rectangular faces of the thick edges.
 Each tetrahedron $t$ remains combinatorially the same but shrinks a little to become $t^\odot$ so that its faces coincide with the triangular faces of the thick triangles.
-See figure \ref{thick_T.pdf}.
+See Figure \ref{thick_T.pdf}.
 Inserting a pillow into $\mathcal{T}$ has a corresponding effect on $\mathcal{T}^\odot$ and splits of thick edges and triangles are defined in an analogous way. \end{defn}

-\begin{defn} A {\bf strip of triangles} in $\mathcal{T}^\odot$ (or $\til{\mathcal{T}}^\odot$) is a sequence of $n$ triangles embedded in and respecting the product structure of the thick triangles, alternating with $n-1$ rectangular pieces embedded in and respecting the product structure of the thick edges such that the pieces connect together analogously to as in definition \ref{strip_of_tris}.
-See figure \ref{strip_in_thick.pdf}.
+\begin{defn} A {\bf strip of triangles} in $\mathcal{T}^\odot$ (or $\til{\mathcal{T}}^\odot$) is a sequence of $n$ triangles embedded in and respecting the product structure of the thick triangles, alternating with $n-1$ rectangular pieces embedded in and respecting the product structure of the thick edges such that the pieces connect together analogously to as in Definition \ref{strip_of_tris}.
+See Figure \ref{strip_in_thick.pdf}.
 If we collapse all of the product structures to recover $\mathcal{T}$ then a strip of triangles in $\mathcal{T}^\odot$ becomes a strip of triangles in $\mathcal{T}$. \end{defn} We can think of a strip of triangles in $\mathcal{T}^\odot$ as having all of the data of a strip of triangles in $\mathcal{T}$ together with ordering information in the case when the strip passes through a triangle or edge multiple times.
+We will refer to a strip of triangles $\sigma'$ in $\mathcal{T}^\odot$ that collapses to a strip of triangles $\sigma$ in $\mathcal{T}$ as an \textbf{ordered version} of $\sigma$.